sage-code/eve/manual/overview.md

 ```

 **Prefix**
-Variables, constants and references are using a _sigil_.
+System variables, system constants and composite types are using a prefix.

 * "$"  is for system constants/ environment variables;
 * "#"  is for system variables/ control variables;
-* "@"  is for reference type or composite types;
+* "@"  is for reference type or composite type;

+**notes:**
+* Prefix is improving color coding convention for new types;
+* Prefix is reducing collision between local and global names;
+* In other languages this kind of prefix is called _sigil_;

 ## Expressions